Fix WordPress login loop (keeps redirecting to login)

 - Disable all plugins by renaming the

-folder via FTP or file manager. - Switch to a default theme by renaming your active theme folder in
+wp-content/pluginsfolder via FTP or file manager. - Switch to a default theme by renaming your active theme folder in

-. - Ensure your
+wp-content/themes. - Ensure your

-file (Apache) or Nginx config is correct and not causing redirects. - Check your server’s PHP session and cookie settings.
+.htaccessfile (Apache) or Nginx config is correct and not causing redirects. - Check your server’s PHP session and cookie settings.

 Why this happens